KelWill/nq/README.md

 ## why? `jq` needs a friend

-I know there are people out there who have learned how to write complex `jq` programs, and are even later able to read the program that they had written. `jq` is an amazing, wonderful, life-saving tool, but because I only need it every few weeks, I have major problems remembering the syntax, and I'll often need to leave the shell to deal with more complex JSON.
+I know there are people out there who have learned how to write complex `jq` programs, and are even later able to read the programs that they've written. `jq` is an amazing, wonderful, life-saving tool, but because I only need it every few weeks, I have major problems remembering the syntax, and I'll often need to leave the shell to deal with more complex JSON.
 Leaving the shell when you're in the middle of writing a pipeline or exploring some data is a real shame!

-I've finally given up hope of ever learning `jq` properly, so instead I've started using `jq` to stick data into a workable state, and then manipulating it with `nodejs` functions.
+I've finally given up hope of ever learning `jq` properly, so instead I've started using `jq` to munge data into a workable state, and then manipulating it with `nodejs` functions.
 The core of the code to make that happen is simple:

 ```js
 #!/usr/bin/env node